 Keep the plant as clean as practicable.
 Service the air cleaner as frequently as conditions require.
 Keep the radiator fins clean and free of obstructions.
 Keep the generator commutator and slip rings and brushes clean.
 See that all brushes ride freely in their holders.
 Keep oil and gasoline supplies in air tight containers.
-Install a new oil filter element as often as necessary to keep the oil clean.
-Change the crankcase oil more frequently if it becomes discolored before the normal time has elapsed between changes.
+Install a new oil filter cartridge as often as necessary to keep the oil clean.
+Oil filter service should coincide with an oil change.
+Change the crankcase oil more frequently as indicated by inspection of its condition on the dip stick.